freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 ![Circuit with improved CNOT depth](resources/Ch6_ghz_depth_6_improved.png)

 As mentioned earlier, GHZ is often used as a benchmark.
 For example, IBM had repeatedly published results of generating whole-processor multi-qubit entanglement.
-In 2021, their result featured generating whole-processor entanglement on 27- and 65-qubit quantum systems[^ibm_ghz][^ibm_ghz_2].
-In 2025, IBM reported a 120-qubit GHZ.
+In 2021, their result featured generating whole-processor entanglement on 27- and 65-qubit quantum systems[^ibm_ghz].
+In 2025, IBM reported a 120-qubit GHZ[^ibm_ghz_2].
 In both cases, a lot of optimization heuristics were used, including a smarter placement of `CNOT` gates like described above.

 ![IBM whole device entanglement.
 Credits: Jay GambettaJ, Director of IBM Research, LinkedIn.](resources/Ch6_ibm_ghz.jpeg)